-This event, hosted by FinEquity and the Resilience, Evaluation, Analysis and Learning (REAL) Associate Award, creates space and time for practitioners, researchers, and donors to think critically about the role women’s groups may play to build resilience.
-Through a panel discussion and facilitated participatory breakout sessions, the event seeks to draw on both the evidence review and concrete experiences to deepen participants’ understanding of the ways in which women’s groups can facilitate their members’ and their households’ capacity to be more resilient in the face of shocks and stresses.
+This event, hosted by FinEquity and the Resilience, Evaluation, Analysis, and Learning (REAL) Associate Award, created space and time for practitioners, researchers, and donors to think critically about the role women’s groups may play to build resilience.
+Through a panel discussion and facilitated participatory breakout sessions, the event provided an opportunity to draw on both the evidence review and concrete experiences to deepen participants’ understanding of the ways in which women’s groups can facilitate their members’ and their households’ capacity to be more resilient in the face of shocks and stresses.

 Jeeyon Kim is the Senior Researcher for Resilience at Mercy Corps, where she leads research related to resilience in fragile contexts.
 Her recent research focuses on migration and linkages between resilience and women’s empowerment, social connectedness, and food security.

 Ephraim Tsegay Kahsay has been a development practitioner for the past 20 years.
 He has been supporting local churches and Tearfund partners in Ethiopia in bringing about sustainable development and community transformation through church mobilization approach and Self Help Group Model for the past 13 years.
 Ephraim holds a B.A. degree in Educational Psychology, M.A. in Counselling Psychology, and MSC in Transformation and Learning from the University of Manchester and Staffordshire Universities.